scimma/slackbot/README.md

 This bot was created as part of the collaborative efforts of the Gravity collective.

-While a version of this bot is going to be used for the Gravity collective Slack workspace, we acknowledge that different teams will want to customize the alert thresholds and data processing steps based on what they hope to achieve with the alerts.
+While a version of this bot is going to be used for the Gravity collective Slack workspace, we acknowledge that different teams will want to customize the thresholds and data processing steps based on what they hope to achieve with the alerts.
+If you do use this project in your work, please acknowledge the developers Ved Shah (vedgs2@illinois.edu), Gautham Narayan (gsn@illinois.edu) and the UIUCSN team.